 One central stem occurs from which several lateral branches arise.

 Alternate, without hairs (glabrous), and lance-shaped or egg-shaped in outline.
 Leaves are 5 to 20 cm (1.97 - 7.87 inch) long and 2-6 cm (0.78 - 2.36 inch) wide with prominent white veins on the undersurface.
 Leaves occur on relatively long petioles.

+The plant is diecious.
+Pollen travels from male to female plants by wind.
 Small, green, inconspicuous flowers are produced in dense, compact, terminal panicles that are from 15 - 45 cm (5.9 - 17.7 inch) in length.
 Smaller lateral inflorescences also occur between the stem and the leaf petioles (leaf axils).
 Male and female flowers occur on separate plants.
 Each terminal panicle contains many densely packed branched spikes that have bracts that are 3 to 6 mm (0.12 - 0.24 inch) long.

 June - November.